justinpinkney/blog/content/blog/2020/toonify-yourself/index.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1s2XPNMwf6HDhrJ1FMwlW1jl-eQ2-_tlk?usp=sharing)

-__If you're interested in how the website [Toonify Yourself](https://toonify.justinpinkney.com) works, see this [[making-toonify:followup post]]__
+__If you're interested in how the website [Toonify Yourself](https://toonify.justinpinkney.com) works, see this [followup post](../making-toonify)__

-In a [[stylegan-network-blending:previous post]] I introduced the idea of __Layer Swapping__ (or more generally network blending) for StyleGAN models.
+In a [previous post](../stylegan-network-blending) I introduced the idea of __Layer Swapping__ (or more generally network blending) for StyleGAN models.
 I briefly pointed to a fantastic model created by [Doron Adler](https://linktr.ee/Norod78) that generates almost photo-realistc people who seem to have come straight out of your favourite Disney/Pixar/Dreamworks animated movie.

 https://www.twitter.com/Norod78/status/1297513475258953728